Magnetization, chemical potential and entropy of degenerate

 (12b)

-Apparently from (12),(12a,b),(6) dependenceon a field is essentially nonlinear, and magnetization
+Apparently from (12),(12a,b),(6) dependence on a field is essentially nonlinear, and magnetization

 decreases with field grows.
 One can explain this unusual result in the